 Is your marketing performance suffering from an identity crisis?

-If you don’t have a customer identity solution that allows you to truly understand the person behind the ever-changing screen of choice, odds are, it is.
+If you don’t have a customer intelligence solution that allows you to truly understand the person behind the ever-changing screen of choice, odds are, it is.

 Fortunately, there is a solution: an identity graph.
 In this age when data runs rampant, the identity graph offers marketers a means to tie online and offline data sets across multiple platforms to a single customer view in order to gain a unified customer view.